top of page

 A baptism in Olympos is just as large and complicated a task as betrothal or marriage and requires similar preparations.
 I happened to witness a baptism at the church of St. Minas, some 12 km distant from Olympos.
 The road to the church is not easy.
 About seven km away from the village, one takes a dirt road for another five or so, although the church is located in a spectacular spot, overlooking the idyllic beach of St. Minas.
 The church, however, has a megaron, specifically to host receptions.

-A traditional baptism in St. Minas, Olympos, Karpathos, by photographer George Tatakis
+A traditional baptism in St. Minas, Olympos, Karpathos, Greece.
+Black and white photography by George Tatakis

 Filling in the christening pot with water